 5: You have not received a confernce grant from the Society or the Irish Section any time during the last three years

 Applications are made online and include a personal statement of no more than 300 words, which outlines how the applicant believes they or their career/education will benefit from having attended the chosen conference.

-The Conference Grant will be paid once the items above have been received.
-You may be asked to write a short report about the event and what you have gained from attending.
+The Conference Grant will be paid once you have returned from the conference and submitted your expenses claims form with VAT receipts, and a short report about the event and what you have gained from attending.
 This may be used for a blog on the Society's website or as a feature in the Society's monthly newsletter or Gazette.

 The deadline is midnight on 31 March 2023 and 27 October 2023

 N.B.
 All applications will be held until the closing date and they will then be sent together for judging after the closing date.